RichardDev/helper-classes/README.md

 # helper-classes
-Just create some help classes for common tasks in web applications.
+The purpose of this repo it is tocreate some help classes for common tasks in web applications.